Free Employee Engagement Survey Template to Boost Productivity

 Voluntary turnover occurs when employees willingly decide to leave the organization.
 These may be high performers who have found better opportunities elsewhere or maybe dissatisfied employees who are unhappy with the organizational commitment, career path, or employee experience offered by the company.

-The Work Institute’s 2023 Retention Report states that nearly 51 million people voluntarily quit their jobs in 2022 – breaking the 2021 record of 47 million quits.
+The Work Institute’s 2023 Retention Report stated that nearly 51 million people voluntarily quit their jobs in 2022 – breaking the 2021 record of 47 million quits.
+As mentioned above, the quit rate has come down, and the Work Institute’s 2024 Retention Report confirms this, stating that last year 45 million workers in the U.S. chose to quit their jobs.
+Nevertheless, an alarming issue is that the quit rate has increased by 37% since 2014.

 Functional vs Dysfunctional turnover